 After determining the initial values of the parameters through references, it is necessary to optimize the parameters to achieve more ideal results.
 Therefore, based on the understanding of the model and the characteristics of the measured data, manually adjust the parameters to determine the order of magnitude of the parameters, making the trend of the model reasonable.
-Then the Parameter Estimator function is used in the Simulink Design Optimization toolbox for small-scale parameter optimizationand .
+Then the parameter estimator function using recursive least square estimator algorithm to minimize the difference from given initial values.

 State Observer Based on Particle Filter